thichuong/ambidex_survival/README.md

 Unlike traditional shooters, **Ambidex Survival** gives you independent control over your character's two hands.
 *   **Left Hand (Left Click + Q)**: Equip a weapon for your left hand.
 *   **Right Hand (Right Click + E)**: Equip a different weapon for your right hand.
-*   **Synergy**: Combine weapons for unique playstyles (e.g., Bow for long-range + Sword for close encounters, or Double Magic for maximum chaos).
+*   **Synergy**: Combine weapons for unique playstyles (e.g., Gun for long-range + Sword for close encounters, or Double Magic for maximum chaos).

 ### 🔫 Weapon Mastery & Skills
 Each weapon has a primary attack and a generic "Skill" key (`Q` or `E`) that changes its functionality: